 The E-Nano is like a smaller wooden version of the Cloud EVO.
 Each vape is hand crafted in the USA out of sustainable hardwood, and efficiency along with pure taste is the name of the game with this unit.
 This is currently the smallest desktop vaporizer I have, and when the glass stem is not in place it’s also probably the most discreet unit.

 You are going to be loading very small bowls with this vape generally in the size of .025-.1g area so this one is amazing if you want to conserve.
 Despite the low price and small bowl size the E-nano still rips hard.
 You can easily blow out big dense clouds since it can finish a bowl in 1-2 draws.
 The E-nano heats up in a few minutes and has fully adjustable temperature control with a dial going from 1-11 corresponding to 0-560F.
 I personally like to vape in the 5.5-7.5 range with dry herbs.
-In the stock configuration you will draw from a glass stem, however you can also add an optional glass water pipe adapter if you like to vape through glass.
+In the stock configuration you will draw from a glass stem, however, you can also add an optional glass water pipe adapter if you like to vape through some glass.

 Whip vaporizers provide the best casual session experience.
 If you want to pack a bowl and enjoy it over a longer period of time with more draws you should consider a whip vape.
-With a whip vape you can expect great flavor, and very smooth cool vapor.
+With a whip vape, you can expect great flavor and very smooth cool vapor.
 Whip vapes are the desktop vaporizers least likely to make me personally cough.

 Herbalizer Vaporizer ($599)

 The Herbalizer has the best overall vapor quality of any desktop vaporizer, definitely my opinion but I think a lot of others would share it with me.
-I think it is the best tasting whip option that you can find, and it produces some of the smoothest, and coolest vapor you will find, even up to very high temps where a lot of other vaporizer’s flavor declines.
+I think it is the best-tasting whip option that you can find, and it produces some of the smoothest, and coolest vapor you will find, even up to very high temps where a lot of other vaporizer’s flavor declines.
 It’s also one of the most versatile desktop vaporizers currently on the market since you can use bags, whip, and they now have a steamroller for purchase.
 One other strength of the Herbalizer is that it heats up in about 10 seconds which is drastically faster than the rest of the desktop units.

 This is the best desktop vaporizer for someone who wants all the options.
 You want to be able to use whips, vape bags and throw on a glass piece every so often.
-The Herbalizer can definitely do just that, however I feel like the Herbalizer is really only the best at the whip game.
+The Herbalizer can definitely do just that, however, I feel like the Herbalizer is really only the best at the whip game.
 The bag system with the Volcano is much easier to use, clean, and maintain.
-It also fills much faster especially under heavy use.
+It also fills much faster, especially under heavy use.
 I also very rarely use the Herbalizer with glass but it’s nice to have that option.
 So if you are primarily looking to vape through glass you might want to go with the Cloud EVO, and if you primarily want bags you might want the Volcano.

-The Herbalizer DOES however deliver superior taste, temp control, and smoothness via the whip system, and also includes fan assist which is nice when you want large rips without putting in the effort.
+The Herbalizer DOES, however, deliver superior taste, temp control, and smoothness via the whip system, and also includes fan assist which is nice when you want large rips without putting in the effort.
 The Herbalizer is a jack of all trades and master of ONE.
 The Herbalizer will offer the best tasting desktop option for your dry herbs.